Annual Budget Process

 - Annual Budget Fiscal Year 2016-17 [PDF] to download the annual budget report in its entirety.

 Requests for information regarding Annual Budget

-Questions regarding the City's Annual Budget can be directed to the City Manager's Office or the Director of Finance.
+Questions regarding the City's Annual Budget can be directed to the City Administration Department or the Director of Finance.

 Archived Budget Documents